-- Entrances The primary building entry should be a feature of the building facade and be anchored by the building massing; avoid the appearance of the entry "tacked on" to the building - Garage Doors Garage doors should not be the prominent feature of the front building facade, placement of garages should be on the rear or side of the building - 11 Windows Windows should be used as a primary feature of facades to provide a sense of scale and relate to the surrounding building context through window size, pattern, and spacing

-- 12 Horizontal Definition The building facade should be composed of several horizontal bays to form a visually distinct pattern that reduces the overall scale of the structure; avoid complete repetition across a flat facade, provide variety in the design and depth of these bays - Vertical Definition The building facade of a large scale structure should also relate to the surrounding context by differentiating materials of the facade vertically, a base material may relate to an adjacent single-story structure or an upper-story may be a different material
+- 28 Entrances The primary building entry should be a feature of the building facade and be anchored by the building massing; avoid the appearance of the entry "tacked on" to the building. - 29 Garage Doors Garage doors should not be the prominent feature of the front building facade, placement of garages should be on the rear or side of the building. - Windows Windows should be used as a primary feature of facades to provide a sense of scale and relate to the surrounding building context through window size, pattern, and spacing.
+Facade detail and trim should be used to frame and define window locations. - 31 Horizontal Definition The building facade should be composed of several horizontal bays to form a visually distinct pattern that reduces the overall scale of the structure.
+Avoid complete repetition across a flat facade, provide variety in the design and depth of these bays. - 32 Vertical Definition The building facade of a large scale structure should also relate to the surrounding context by differentiating materials of the facade vertically, a base material may relate to an adjacent single-story structure or an upper-story may be a different material.